-SASC Tutoring Center: Need help understanding your course content or writing a paper?
+Need help understanding your course content or writing a paper?
 Want to learn more efficient study strategies?
 SASC Tutoring Center can assist with most courses and academic writing assignments.
-Visit http://www.gvsu.edu/tc/ for the most current information on services, hours, and locations.
+Visit the website for most current information on services, hours, and locations.